RobStepanyan/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions
-Soutions of problems from here:  https://projecteuler.net/
+Solutions of problems from here:  https://projecteuler.net/